Maintaining your transmission

 When it's time to visit a transmission shop

-If you experience any problems with your transmission such as leaks, noises, problems with shifting, etc. (Follow this link to learn more: How to check an automatic transmission) - don't wait until the problem becomes worse and car will finally stop moving somewhere on a highway; visit your trusted local transmission shop.
+If you experience any problems with your transmission such as leaks, noises, problems with shifting, etc. Don't wait until the problem becomes worse and car will finally stop moving somewhere on a highway; visit your trusted local transmission shop.
 The automatic transmission problems never disappear by themselves.
 Also, when going for the repair, try to explain to service person in more details: what exactly problem you experience, when it happens, what does it look like.
 It will be easier for them to repair the transmission.

 Before going to the transmission shop for the repair ask them about the warranty - the longer warranty they will give you, the better will be the repair.